CCPC Logo

 Visit Website

 Pennsylvania Historical and Museum Commission This grant supports projects that rehabilitate, restore, or preserve historic resources listed in or eligible for listing in the National Register of Historic Places.
 Funding is available to nonprofit organizations and local governments for small construction projects for publicly accessible historic resources.
-The application period is now closed.
-In 2023, East Bradford Township and the Chester County Department of Facilities each received $100,000 grants through this program.
-Overall, more than 2.5 million was allocated in PA.
+The application period typically closes in March of each year.

 Keystone Historic Preservation Planning Grants